---

 ## Option 1: AWS Instance Scheduler

-AWS publishes an official solution called Instance Scheduler that supports both EC2 and RDS.
-You deploy it via CloudFormation, define schedules in DynamoDB, and tag your RDS instances with the schedule name.
+AWS ships an official answer here, Instance Scheduler, and it handles both EC2 and RDS.
+You deploy it through CloudFormation, define schedules as DynamoDB items, and tag each RDS instance with the schedule name you want it to follow.

-Good fit if you have one or two accounts, a DevOps engineer who is comfortable with CloudFormation, and you are happy editing DynamoDB to change a schedule.
+It is a good fit when you have one or two accounts, a DevOps engineer who already lives in CloudFormation, and no objection to editing DynamoDB by hand.

 ## Option 2: Lambda + EventBridge (DIY)

-The build-your-own approach: write a Lambda that calls `StopDBInstance` and `StartDBInstance`, trigger it with EventBridge cron rules, store the list of instances somewhere (tags, Parameter Store, or hard-coded).
+Roll your own: a Lambda that calls `StopDBInstance` and `StartDBInstance`, EventBridge cron rules to fire it, and the instance list parked somewhere (tags, Parameter Store, or hard-coded if you are honest about the prototype).

-- `StopDBInstance` fails if the instance has read replicas — you need to stop those first, in order
+- `StopDBInstance` fails outright if the instance has read replicas, so you stop those first, in the right order.

-- `StartDBInstance` fails if the instance is in any state other than "stopped" — you need backoff and retry
+- `StartDBInstance` fails on anything that is not "stopped", so you need backoff and retry around it.

-- Multi-AZ failovers can leave an instance in "modifying" state for 10+ minutes
+- Multi-AZ failovers can wedge an instance in "modifying" for more than 10 minutes.

-- Cross-account scheduling means assuming roles, which means more IAM
+- Cross-account scheduling means assuming roles, which means yet more IAM.

 ## Option 3: A Managed Scheduling Service